Libbum/xmonad/README.md

 - [X] fix dzen2 bar to my liking [Colours may be a little overkill at the moment though...]
 - [ ] Possibly rethink this hybrid colour layout.
 Not sure if I'm happy with it at.
 - [X] Organise keymap better
-- [ ] Maybe look into Floatkeys.
-Discussion on [StackOverflow](http://stackoverflow.com/questions/9157349/xmonad-when-floating-a-window-move-or-resize-it) (only useful if I use floats a lot - doesn't seem to be the case atm)
-- [ ] Fix flash fullscreen - Think I've got too many hooks fighting for dominance...
+- [X] Fix flash fullscreen - Think I've got too many hooks fighting for dominance...
+[Removed ewmh]
-- [ ] fullsreen on top of floats
+- [X] fullsreen on top of floats [Removed ewmh]